Beit Guvrin – Maresha National Park – Full Visitors Guide

 You can see a wheelchair-accessible route from the entrance.

-When I was photographing, I have not noticed the rope coming from the top of the cave (in the photo below).
+While photographing, I did not notice the rope coming from the top of the cave (in the photo below).
 Only at home at 100% zoom did I see a microphone at the rope’s end.
-The acoustics inside the Bell Caves is excellent, and concerts are held occasionally.
+The acoustics inside the Bell Caves are excellent, and concerts are held occasionally.

-These were the main points of interest in the Southern part, and now let’s cross the road (#35) and visit the Northern city.
+These were the main points of interest in the southern part.
+Let’s cross the road (#35) and visit the northern city.

 Northern City of Beit Guvrin